osrf/gazebo_tutorials/guided_b/tutorial3.md

 Now we'll construct our simple robot.
 We'll make a wheeled vehicle and add a sensor that allows us to make the robot follow a blob (person).

-The Model Editor lets us construct simple models right in the GUI.
-For more complex models, you'll need to learn how to write SDF (XML-based) files (see tutorials on [building a robot](http://gazebosim.org/tutorials?cat=build_robot)).
+The Model Editor lets us construct simple models right in the Graphical User Interface (GUI).
+For more complex models, you'll need to learn how to write [SDF](http://sdformat.org/) files, see tutorials on [building a robot](http://gazebosim.org/tutorials?cat=build_robot).
 But for now, we can do everything right in the Gazebo GUI!